Parth63-ai/gradebook-assignment/README.md

 Choose an option (1-3): 1

 Enter student name (or 'done' to finish): Parth
-Enter marks for Alice: 95
+Enter marks for Parth: 95
-Enter student name (or 'done' to finish): Prabhat Enter marks for Bob: 80
+Enter student name (or 'done' to finish): Prabhat Enter marks for Prabhat: 80
 Enter student name (or 'done' to finish): Aayan
 Enter marks for Aayan:50
 Enter student name (or 'done' to finish): Ishant